 Compiling a water audit is a two-step approach, a top-down audit followed by a bottom-up audit.
 The first step, the top-down audit, is a desktop audit using existing records and some estimation to provide an overall picture of water losses.
 The records needed include quantity of water entering the system, customer billing summaries, leak repair summaries, average pressures, production and customer meter accuracy percentages, permitted fire hydrant use, and other records that may be kept on water theft and unmetered uses such as street cleaning.

 The second step of the audit, the bottom-up approach, involves a detailed investigation into actual policies and practices of the utility.
 This part of the audit can be phased in over several years.
 There are several areas to be addressed including development of better estimates of water use by the fire department, water used in line flushing, and street cleaning, metering of all authorized uses, and improved measurement of meter accuracies.
 Other tools to identify and isolate water loss include conducting a system-wide leak detection program, using night flow and zonal analysis to better estimate leakage, analyzing pressure throughout the system, and analyzing leakage repair records for length of time from reporting to repair of the leak.
+A utility may wish to adopt a water loss or nonrevenue water policy such as one endorsed by the American Water Works Association and others.

 Several indicators from the analyses in a water audit should be considered by utilities in order to improve water loss control procedures.
 These include: